troessner/troessner.github.io/README.md

 - Languages: There's hardly a language I can't find anything positive about it.
 I have worked with a lot of dynamic languages like Ruby, PHP, Python, javascript and static languages like Java.
 I also like esoteric languages like brainf**k or whitespace for the fun of it.
 - Databases: Over the course of the years I have worked with good old SQL databases (PostgreSQL, mySQL), NoSQL databases (Redis and friends) and Big Data databases (Hbase / Hadoop).
 - I spent the majority of my career focusing on backend development (mostly API / SOA environments) but have spent enough time in frontend and mobile development to know my way around.
 - In terms of cloud computing, I have had my fair share of the big ones - Google, AWS, Azure.
-My personal preference is Google Cloud and if you don't need to horsepower I'd almost always give the nod to heroku which I consider an awesome alternative for small to medium startups.
+My personal preference is Google Cloud and if you don't need the horsepower, I'd almost always give the nod to heroku, which I consider an awesome alternative for small to medium startups.

 ## [Professional experience](#professional-experience)